marekzmyslowski/rtaint/README.md

 # Reverse Taint
 The purpose of taint analysis is to track information flow between sources and sinks.
-The reverse taint is a opposite process that tracks data from sink to the source. rtaint is a tool written in Python that uses Taintgrind log file.
-It is used with the crash analysis.
+The reverse taint is the opposite process that tracks data from sink to the source. rtaint tool was created to help with the crash analysis.
+Currently, with multiple features, it can be easily used for the binary analysis. rtaint is written in Python 3 and uses the Taintgraind (Valgrind plugin) log file.
- After the application is crashed, rtaint tracks data to the input file.

 #### Installing Taintgrind
 The Taintgrind is the Valgrind tool that also needs to be installed.